-Cooking eggs for the next day saves you time in the morning and while still providing home-cooked breakfast.
+Cooking eggs for the next day doesn't mean eating cold scrambled eggs.
+It saves you time in the morning, while still providing home-cooked breakfast.
 Pre-cooked eggs also work as a healthy lunch option, especially if you do not have access to a way to heat up your lunch.

 Cooking for Reheating

 Step 1: Crack the Eggs

 Break the eggs into a bowl and whisk them with a wire whisk or a stick blender.
 When you cook eggs outside of the shell, whipped eggs reheat better than whole eggs.

 Add milk to the egg mixture to keep the eggs moist when you reheat them.
 Use 1 tablespoon of milk for each egg.

 Step 3: Scramble Until Almost Cooked

 When preparing scrambled eggs the night before, use a skillet over medium heat until they are fluffy but still slightly underdone for your taste.